crs4/AtlantaNet/README.md

 3D viewer and evaluation metrics are based on the code provided by HorizonNet(https://github.com/sunset1995/HorizonNet) .

-**News, 2020-08-31** - Data splitting and matching pre-trained models updated.
-See provided informations.
+**News, 2020-08-31** - Data splitting and pre-trained models updated.
+See informations.

 **Method Pipeline overview**:
 ![](assets/overview.jpg)